EasonC13/CV_Academic/README.md

 ### 2. Specify domain name

-Change the cname in [package.json](./package.json) to the domain name you want to use.
+Change the domain of script `npm run cname` at [package.json](./package.json) to the domain name you want to use.
 <br>If none, ~~please by one~~ remove the url but keep the script.

 ![](https://i.imgur.com/aEzOjID.png)